Near-critical Ornstein--Zernike theory for the planar random-cluster model: Local limit theorem for the Markov renewal process

 The rest of the proof is dedicated to~\eqref{eq:p_n}.
 By analysing the first renewal time, we find

 Denote by~$P$ and~$A$ the generating series of the sequences~$(p_n)$ and~$(a_n)$, respectively.
 Note that these are both power series with positive coefficients.
 Writing $R_p$ and $R_a$ for their respective radii of convergence, the mass-gap states that $R_p < R_a$.
-From \eqref{eq:p_a_relation} we deduce the ``killed renewal equation'' \begin{equ} P(z) = \frac{1}{1-A(z)}. \end{equ} The equality holds in the whole disk of convergence of~$P$.
+From \eqref{eq:p_a_relation} we deduce the ``killed renewal equation''